How to Sing High Notes Without Strain

 Get Enough Air

 There’s not enough you can say about the importance of breathing correctly when you’re singing.
 Learn to breathe from your diaphragm and learn correct posture when singing.
-Those two things will help you increase the amount of air you’re able to use and how effectively you’re able to use it with high notes.
+Those two things will help you increase the amount of air you’re able to use and how effectively you’re able to use it when trying to sing higher.

 The high notes in your vocal range are so much easier to hit cleanly if you’ve got a lot of air and a good standing posture.
 The increased air and air flow lets your vocal cords work easier.
 And that’s important when you’re trying to hit a note just right.